frictionlessdata/frictionless-py/README.md

 report = validate(source, preset='custom-preset', custom_presets=[custom_preset])
 ```

-See builtin presets to learn more about the dataset extration protocol.
+See builtin presets to learn more about the dataset extraction protocol.

 ### Custom checks

 > It’s a provisional API.
 If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

 To create a custom check user could use a `check` decorator.
-This way the builtin check could be overriden (use the spec error code like `duplicate-row`) or could be added a check for a custom error (use `type`, `context` and `after/before` arguments):
+This way the builtin check could be overridden (use the spec error code like `duplicate-row`) or could be added a check for a custom error (use `type`, `context` and `after/before` arguments):

 ```python
 from goodtables import validate, check